 Zach Remillard (Coastal Carolina) started the next inning with a single and a stolen base, putting a runner on second with no outs.
 Fitzsimmons clubbed a single through the right side to drive in Remillard and give Albany a 6-0 lead.
 The RBI single was the 30th RBI of the year for Fitzsimmons, and he became the third player in Dutchmen history to drive in 30 runs in a season, joining Zach Remillard in 2012 and current Tampa Bay Rays prospect Matt Dacey in 2013.
 Both Remillard and Dacey had 31 runs batted in for the Dutchmen in those seasons, putting Fitzsimmons one short of the team record.

 The Dragons scored their lone run in the top of the ninth inning, as Ryan Hooper (UC Davis) hit his fifth home run of the season over the wall in left field.
 Hooper’s homer was his fourth of the season against the Dutchmen, and third at Bellizzi Field.
 Cioffi would record his ninth strikeout for the final out of the game, ending a complete game, his third of the season.

-The Dutchmen now embark on a key two-game road trip, which begins Friday with a game against the Mohawk Valley DiamondDawgs.
-The trip continues Saturday in Boonville for a contest with the Adirondack Trail Blazers.
-Albany returns to the Capital City on Monday for a contest with the Glens Falls Dragons, the last Subway Summer Series game in Albany.
-Monday will feature the recognition of the team’s eight Spotlight Players of the Week.
+The Dutchmen now embark on a key two-game road trip, which begins with a game against the Mohawk Valley DiamondDawgs.
+The trip continues in Boonville for a contest with the Adirondack Trail Blazers.
+Albany returns to the Capital City for a contest with the Glens Falls Dragons, the last Subway Summer Series game in Albany. will feature the recognition of the team’s eight Spotlight Players of the Week.
 The game will also allow kids to eat free at the ballpark with paid admission.